Anthology of the Killer: Reception

 Screenshot of Voice of the Killer.
-The series has been praised for its humourous dialogue.
+The series has been praised for its humorous dialogue.

 Anthology of the Killer won the Nuovo Award and was also nominated for the Seumas McNally Grand Prize and Excellence in Visual Arts at the Independent Games Festival (IGF) in 2024.
 It was nominated for Destructoid's Best Indie Game of 2024, which described its "dreamlike horror" as effective and the humour as "keeping panic at bay", and was listed as one of the best games of 2024 by Vulture, which acknowledged its "unhinged style" and described it as "a work of singular, outsider brilliance".

 Starting from 2021, the series had been well-received by critics for its weird and surreal horror and comedy elements.
 Mike Wilson of Bloody Disgusting described the plots of both Blood of The Killer and Heart of the Killer as weird, fitting in with the games' visuals and "offbeat humour".
 Rock Paper Shotgun editor Brendan Caldwell said that he was drawn by "the combination of DIY MS Paint visuals and a surreal comic voice", praising the dialogue from Anthology of the Killer for evoking smiles and frowns.
 Zoey Handley, in her Destructoid review of the compiled release, praised the game's writing as "sharp and lucid" and filled with "dry, referential sarcasm" but had issues with the camera and stated that the first couple of entries in the series were weaker than the rest, ultimately giving the game 8 out of 10.
 Lewis Gordon in The Guardian called it "a stunning horror game of uneasy, deliberate flatness".
 Indie Games Plus reviewer Joel Couture praised the game collection for being both funny and scary, pointing to the visuals as both "rewarding" and "discomforting"; the characters' appearances and the ingame interactions as both "frightening" and "hilarious"; and the dialogue as "sharp and funny, yet also vivid and discomforting".